whitetigle/fableconf2017/README.md

 It's a simple canvas based presentation.
-The background animation is running using some Perlin noise based values Whereas the texts are displayed on their own canvas.
+The background animation is running using some Perlin noise based values whereas the texts are displayed on their own canvas.

-Feeel free to read and hack the source code.
+Feel free to read and hack the source code.
 It's easy to read and well documented (hopefully).

 Underlying tech stack: